Chreece/BTHomeV2-ESP32-example/README.md

 3) Change the DEVICE_NAME to the one that should be recognised in BTHome integration

-4) Change the SENSOR_NUM with the number of the entities to send

-5) Add the object id of the individual entities and the state of it as in the examples
+4) Add the object id of the individual entities and the state of it as in the examples

-6) Compile and upload to ESP32
+5) Compile and upload to ESP32

 DONE!